DIPLOMA IN TRUSTS AND ESTATES NEW ZEALAND

 Completing the diploma

-The diploma is made up of four advanced certificates delivered via a combination of online modules, distance learning and weekend workshops.
+The diploma is made up of four advanced certificates delivered via a combination of online modules, distance learning and online weekend workshops.
 There is also the option to complete individual advanced certificates and gain a Certificate of Proficiency.

 When you complete all four advanced certificates you will be awarded the STEP Diploma in Trusts and Estates.